lyteword/chspurgeon-tod/volume-7/psalm-144.md

 **Verse 2.** *My high tower.* Such *towers* were erected on mountains, on rocks, or on the walls of a city, and were regarded as safe places mainly because they were inaccessible.
 So the old castles in Europe,—as that at Heidelberg, and generally those along the Rhine,—were built on lofty places, and in such positions as not to be easily accessible.— *Albert Barnes.*

 **Verse 2.** *My shield.* The Hebrew word signifies, not the huge shield which was carried by an armourbearer, but the handy target with which heroes entered into hand to hand conflicts.
 A warrior took it with him when he used his bow or his sword.
 It was often made of metal, but still was portable, and useful, and was made to serve as an ornament, being brightened or anointed with oil.
-David had made abundant use of the Lord, his God, from day to day, in battles many and murderous.— *C.H.S.*
+David had made abundant use of the Lord, his God, from day to day, in battles many and murderous.— *C. H. S.*

 **Verse 2.** *Who subdueth my people under me.* David, accordingly, having ascribed the victories he had gained over foreign enemies to God, thanks him at the same time for the settled state of the kingdom.
 Raised indeed as he was from an obscure station, and exposed to hatred from calumnious charges, it was scarcely to have been believed that he would ever obtain a peaceable reign.
 The people had suddenly, and beyond expectation, submitted to him; and so surprising a change was eminently God's work.— *John Calvin.*